 - More info about the session—will it be technical?
 Are you open to co-presenting?

 It helps if your sticky note is compelling (not just legible).
 Here are a couple of great examples:

 Give your session to the Board organizer.
 To start with, we'll put your sticky to one side, then we'll start scheduling the sessions once a critical mass of session proposals builds up.
 On Saturday morning it will be mostly empty, with rooms but it will fill up quickly.
 Each blank square in the board grid represents a session period in a particular room.
 Not all spaces have a projector, keep this in mind.

-Throughout the weekend, keep an eye on the physical or online versions of the board to plan which sessions you attend.
-We’ll hold some sessions open for Sunday, so stop by to propose additional sessions that morning.
+Throughout the day, keep an eye on the physical or online versions of the board to plan which sessions you attend.

 Merge sessions, or keep them separate?

 Sometimes, two proposed sessions will sound very similar - you and someone else independently proposed a session on a particular topic.
 You might be tempted to merge them into a single session.
 If so, find that person and talk it over.
 Merging doesn't work so well if you both want to present on the topic, but it's great if you're both looking for a discussion.
 If you do decide to merge, work out who will provide the leadership needed to keep the session on track.